Is Your Coffee Too Fresh?

-To find the peak flavor of freshly roasted coffee, one needs to balance two important factors: the loss of aromatics, and the build-up of carbon dioxide.
-For most coffees, this happens in a window of 4-14 days after roasting.
+To find the peak flavor of freshly roasted coffee, one needs to balance two important factors:

 It's well known that if you want the best cup of coffee, you have to use fresh, quality beans.
 But what does fresh coffee really mean?
 More importantly, how do you bring the best flavor out of your favorite coffees?